johnwcowan/r7rs-work/NumberStringUnicode.md

 ## Abstract

-These procedures allow the creation and processing of numerals using any set of Unicode digits that support positional notation.
+These procedures allow the creation and interpretation of numerals using any set of Unicode digits that support positional notation.

 ## Rationale